Visit the Covid-19 Response Site for official Duquesne University updates and information.

-In order to minimize disruption to the learning process, please use the resources below to transition your course to the online format.
+In the event that it becomes necessary, in order to minimize disruption to the learning process, please use the resources below to transition your course to the online format.

 The Online Learning Environment

 Duquesne University has infrastructure in place to support online learning that occurs at a distance.
 Blackboard, a learning management system where course sites are located, can be accessed through your web browser.

 Each course at Duquesne has an associated Blackboard course site that is automatically created several months in advance of the semester.
 Duquesne instructors can access their course site through DORI by clicking the Blackboard icon in the upper right hand corner.
 Under the My Courses list, you will see a list of the courses that you are officially teaching.
 Click on the course name to access its Blackboard course site.

 Each student officially registered for a course through Duquesne's Student Information System (Banner), subsequently gains access to its Blackboard course site.
 Through Blackboard, instructors provide instruction and engage with students to support learning.